quixio/quix-docs/docs/quix-cloud/quickstart.md

 ## Next steps

-Try the [Quix Tour](./quixtour/overview.md) and build out a complete CPU overload detection pipeline.
+Try the [Quix Cloud Tour](./quixtour/overview.md) and build out a complete CPU overload detection pipeline.

 Read about other ways to [get your data into Quix](../develop/integrate-data/overview.md).